 During the holiday season, I often find myself enjoying some things that are unique to this time of year.
 A great deal of Christmas music being listened to, and carols being sung.
 There are also many heartwarming holiday films being viewed.
 And there seems to be a recurring message in these things.
-Could it have any thing to do with the wish of attaining a little peace on earth, perhaps?
+Could it have anything to do with the wish of attaining a little peace on earth?

 So I say Merry Christmas, not as a statement, but as a heart felt wish, And I continue to keep in mind the freedoms and religious sentiments of others.
 It is not about trying not to offend anyone; it is about sharing the good will, and perhaps even increasing it a bit in this world where it often seems to be hard to find.

-This is the season in which we celebrate the coming of the savior, the birth of Jesus, the Christ child, the one who forgives and heals, the one who tells us to forgive others and to love our neighbors as ourselves.
+This is the season in which we celebrate the coming of the savior, the birth of the Christ child, the one who forgives and heals, the one who tells us to forgive others and to love our neighbors as ourselves.
 Loving our neighbors is having a healthy respect for their beliefs and accepting their blessings.

-We say things like, "peace on earth" and "good will to all" during this time of year, but peace on earth is not something that happens by itself.
-It something that needs to be practiced.
-It begins in way that we behave toward ourselves and our relations, It continues in the way we treat our neighbors.
-Peace begins with us, and then works its way outward; it works its way forward..
-It continues with kind and caring; we help others whenever we can.
-We respect the beliefs and customs of other peoples; they are deserving of our blessings, as we are deserving of theirs, and we sincerely accept any blessing that is directed our way.
-A little patience and kindness with relatives, neighbors, coworkers, and anyone else, can go a long way toward this end, this end being a beginning, a beginning, perhaps, of a more peaceable world.
+We often say things like, "peace on earth" and "good will to all" during this time of year, but peace on earth is not something that happens by itself.
+It is something that needs to be practiced.
+It begins in the way we behave toward ourselves and our loved ones, and it proceeds in the ways we treat our neighbors.
+Peace begins with us, then works its way outward; it works its way forward..
+It continues with kind and caring thoughts and actions.
+We respect the beliefs and customs of others; they are deserving of our blessings, as we are deserving of theirs; we accept any blessings directed our way.
+A little patience and kindness with relatives, neighbors, coworkers, and anyone else including ourselves, can go a long way toward this end, this end being a beginning, a beginning, perhaps, of a more peaceable world.